centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/upgrade-from-22-04.md

 </TabItem>
 </Tabs>

+> If you have an offline license, install the corresponding repository for the plugin packs.
 > If you are using a Business edition, install the correct Business repository too.
-You can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).
+> You can find the repositories on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 ### Install the MariaDB repository